Rasta Thomas: Career

-In 2007, Thomas founded the Bad Boys of Dance company (BBD).
-BBD selected dancers with technical backgrounds from competitions, Broadway, and Juilliard, among others.
-Their debut performance was at the Jacob's Pillow Dance Festival in July 2007.
-While the initial critical response was mixed, the popular response was enthusiastic.
-After seeing one of their early performances, Jennifer Dunning of The New York Times called it "the dance equivalent of a water-bomb gang," remarked that Thomas's performance displayed "theatrical intelligence" and concluded that BBD "resembles a group of friends, gifted performers with individual presences who enjoy one another's company and blessedly have not an ounce of earnestness in them."
+In 2007, Thomas founded the dance company Bad Boys of Dance (BBD), which debuted at the Jacob's Pillow Dance Festival in July of that year.
+Reviewing an early performance for The New York Times, Jennifer Dunning called it "the dance equivalent of a water-bomb gang," nothing Thomas's "theatrical intelligence" and describing the performers as a group of friends "with individual presences" A review in The Guardian characterised the production as having "a touch of classical class."